riscv-collab/riscv-gnu-toolchain/README.md

     git submodule update --remote <component>

-For example, upgrade riscv-gcc only, you can using following command:
+For example, upgrade gcc only, you can using following command:

-    git submodule update --remote riscv-gcc
+    git submodule update --remote gcc

 #### How to Check Which Branch are Used for Specific submodule